Concealed Weapon Licenses

 Our office is proud to assist with the expediting of Florida Concealed Weapon License applications for active military members and veterans.

-Active military personnel who want to expedite their Florida Concealed Weapon License application should bring a copy of their Common Access Card or another form of official military identification to their appointment.
+Active military personnel who want to expedite their Florida Concealed Weapon License application should bring a copy of their Common Access Card or another form of official military identification to our office on their scheduled appointment date.
 We can also accept a copy of service members’ current orders as proof of active duty status.
 Honorably discharged veterans should bring a copy of their DD 214 long form.